Monaco: Football

-Monaco hosts two major football teams in the principality: the men's football club, AS Monaco FC, and the women's football club, OS Monaco.
-AS Monaco plays at the Stade Louis II and competes in Ligue 1, the first division of French football.
+Monaco has two major football teams, both of which play in the French football league system: AS Monaco FC (Men), and OS Monaco Women.
+AS Monaco plays at the Stade Louis II and competes in Ligue 1.
 The club is historically one of the most successful clubs in the French league, having won Ligue 1 eight times (most recently in 2016–17) and competed at the top level for all but six seasons since 1953.
-The club reached the 2004 UEFA Champions League Final, with a team that included Dado Pršo, Fernando Morientes, Jérôme Rothen, Akis Zikos and Ludovic Giuly, but lost 3–0 to Portuguese team FC Porto.
+The club reached the 2004 UEFA Champions League Final, but lost 3–0 to Portuguese team FC Porto.
 French World Cup-winners Thierry Henry, Fabien Barthez, David Trezeguet, and Kylian Mbappe have played for the club.
-The Stade Louis II also played host to the annual UEFA Super Cup from 1998–2012 between the winners of the UEFA Champions League and the UEFA Europa League.
+The Stade Louis II also played host to the annual UEFA Super Cup from 1998 to 2012 between the winners of the UEFA Champions League and the UEFA Europa League.

-The women's team, OS Monaco, competes in the women's French football league system.
-The club plays in the local regional league, deep down in the league system.
+OS Monaco plays in the French local regional leagues, deep down in the league system.
 It once played in the Division 1 Féminine, in the 1994–95 season, but was quickly relegated.

-The Monaco national football team represents the nation in association football and is controlled by the Monégasque Football Federation, the governing body for football in Monaco.
-Monaco is one of two sovereign states in Europe (along with the Vatican City) that is not a member of UEFA and so does not take part in any UEFA European Football Championship or FIFA World Cup competitions.
-They are instead affiliated with CONIFA, where they compete against other national teams that are not FIFA members.
-The team plays its home matches in the Stade Louis II.
+The Monaco national football team represented the nation in minor association football events and was controlled by the Monégasque Football Federation, the governing body for football in Monaco.
+As of October 2025, they last played a known match in 2017.
+The federation continues to manage the national amateur tournament Challenge Prince Rainier III.
+Monaco is one of two sovereign states in Europe (along with the Vatican City) that is not a member of UEFA and so does not take part in any UEFA or FIFA competitions.

+Athletics

+Stade Louis II hosts the annual Diamond League event Herculis in track and field.
+Monaco also forms part of the Monaco Marathon, the only marathon in the world to pass through three countries (Monaco, France, and Italy) before the finish in Stade Louis II, as well as of the Monaco Ironman 70.3 triathlon race with over 1,000 athletes competing and which attracts top athletes from around the world.
+The race includes a 1.9 km swim, 90 km bike ride and 21.1 km run.

+Since 1993, the headquarters of the International Association of Athletics Federations, the world governing body of athletics, is located in Monaco.
+An IAAF Diamond League meet is annually held at Stade Louis II.

+Basketball

+Multi-sport club AS Monaco owns AS Monaco Basket which was founded in 1928.
+They play in the top-tier European basketball league, the EuroLeague, and the French top flight, the LNB Pro A. They have three Pro A Leaders Cup, two Pro B (2nd-tier), and one NM1 (3rd-tier) championship.
+They play in Salle Gaston Médecin, which is part of Stade Louis II.